Malay Singaporeans: Javanese

 A number of Javanese also came to Singapore with the help of the pilgrim brokers.
 They came voluntarily and a majority of them were young men who stayed in the lodgings of the pilgrim brokers until they found work.
 They worked as food sellers, gardeners and provided labour for the pilgrim brokers to build lodging homes for them.
-The pilgrim brokers also took in bonded labourers who worked for Malay or Javanese employers to clear forests to set up settlements in Johore, Malaya (Roff, 1967:37).
+The pilgrim brokers also took in bonded labourers who worked for Malay or Javanese employers to clear forests to set up settlements in Johor, Malaya (Roff, 1967:37).
 The activities with these bonded labourers continued until the 1920s.
 From 1886 till 1890, as many as 21,000 Javanese became bonded labourers with the Singapore Chinese Protectorate, an organisation formed by the British in 1877 to monitor the Chinese population.
 They performed manual labour in the rubber plantations.
-After their bond ended, they continued to open up the land and stayed on in Johore.
+After their bond ended, they continued to open up the land and stayed on in Johor.

 After the Second World War, the total number of Javanese coming to Singapore continued to increase.
 The first wave consisted of conscript labour that was brought by the Japanese and their numbers were estimated to be about 10,000 (Turnbull, 1976:216).
 The second wave were those who moved to Singapore through Malaya.
 The 1970 Population Census showed that a total of 21,324 Malays who were born in Malaya (later Malaysia) had moved to Singapore in the years 1946–1955, and as many as 29,679 moved to Singapore from 1956–1970 (Census 1970:262-3).
-Interviews conducted showed that a majority of them were young men of Javanese descent from Johore who wanted to find a better life in Singapore.
+Interviews conducted showed that a majority of them were young men of Javanese descent from Johor who wanted to find a better life in Singapore.
 Most of them were not educated and not highly skilled and worked as manual labourers in the post-war years.

 In the 2010 census, Malays of Javanese descent numbered 89,000.

-The Baweanese/Boyanese
+Sundanese

+Just like their more populous Javanese neighbors, the Sundanese also have a diaspora in Singapore.
+However, their numbers are limited, even small.
+Most of them prefer to identify as Malay of Javanese descent, due to the Javanese dominance there.
+Their original territory came from the western part of Java in Indonesia which currently includes West Java, Banten, Jakarta, and a western part of Central Java (Brebes and Cilacap).

+The number was around 500 to 600 people in 2003.
+However, most of them are no longer of pure Sundanese descent, many are mixed with other Malay races.
+Most of the Sundanese people come from East Priangan, such as Tasikmalaya, Majalengka, Garut, and Ciamis, mainly working as traders.
+There are also some from West Priangan and Banten, such as from Bogor, Bandung, Karawang, and Purwakarta, most of whom previously worked as government employees during the colonial era.